imcodingideas/infinite-image-gallery/README.md

 # Unsplash Image Gallery

+Gallery that displays images from Unsplash using their API, with an Infinite Scroll.

 **Important**: Make sure to add your own [Unsplash API Key](https://unsplash.com/developers) to a `.env` file.

 - Copy `.env.example` to `.env`